All Episodes

 Yeah, I've got the same question.

-Does it seem reasonable to both of you that with the amount of national coverage, and it has been incredible, that if there was somebody out there who shot players on that night, that they would have by now come forward?
+Does it seem reasonable to both of you that with the amount of national coverage, and it has been incredible, that if there was somebody out there who shot flares on that night, that they would have by now come forward?

 That is correct.

-And in fact, when Captain Benz called here today, She was very unhappy about the fact that it was continually going on that they had shot up flares or that they had put out a press release saying that they had put up flares.
+And in fact, when Captain Benz called here today, she was very unhappy about the fact that it was continually going on that they had shot up flares or that they had put out a press release saying that they had put up flares.

-Some three weeks ago, they reiterated on a local newscast that the Army National Guard did say it was flares.
+About three weeks ago, they reiterated on a local newscast that the Army National Guard did say it was flares.

 I have that tape.

-I have to delegate some responsibility, because...
-Okay, I've got to tell you honestly, Richard, that I have watched news coverage of events, and about half, or even better than half the time, it's totally inaccurate.
+Okay, I've got to tell you honestly, Richard, that I have watched news coverage of events, and about half or even better than half the time, it's totally inaccurate.

 I agree.